Discovering the Panasonic JR-200U

 - 7 — white (guess what)

 So far it’s unknown whether there’s any exact way to sync to the screen refresh.
 There’s no VBI, and judging by the existing games, there’s no way to read the refresh phase easily.
-But we’d like to do smooth graphics, right?
 Luckily, the timer can be reprogrammed to serve as a VBI.
-For exact 50 Hz PAL sync the values are 3414 for three frames and then 3413 for one.
-Screen refresh can be — to a certain extent — followed by reading the memory addresses starting from $CA00, which return the last attribute shown on the screen.
-The timing is a bit tricky, but by drawing a suitable pattern on the screen and setting the clock according to that it’s possible to create a robust VBI.
-My example solution: vbi.s
+For an exact 50 Hz PAL sync the values are 3414 for three frames and then 3413 for one.
+Screen refresh can be — to a certain extent — followed by reading the memory addresses starting from $CA00, which return the last attribute shown on the screen or just some bus traffic in the borders.
+The timing is a bit tricky, but by drawing a suitable pattern and setting the clock according to that it’s possible to create a usable VBI.

 Sound and timers

-Each timer has a control byte and a 8-bit or 16-bit counter.
-The three lowest control bits must contain $6 in order to keep the timer running.
-Any other value will stop the timer.
-The higher bits define the operation mode of the timer (see below).
+Each timer has a control byte and an 8-bit or 16-bit counter.
+The three lowest control bits must contain 6 in order to keep the timer running.
+Any other value will stop the timer (just speculating here that there are probably some unknown pulse counter and edge triggered modes).
+The higher bits define other important parameters (see below).
 Under normal conditions the control byte of E contains $4E.
 The beeper timers’ control byte depends on the octave that is being played back or zero if the channel is off.
 All the timers can generate an IRQ, so in that sense E is not special at all.
 Known control bits so far:

 - 7 — not used (?)